 Our school has been conducting these fine-tuned classes for major German and Australian companies such as Kaufland, Siemens, Bosch, Miele, Nextgen, Lander and Rogers and several Government departments.

 The number of hours per week depends on the particular circumstances of the clients, taking into account factors like urgency, the required level of language proficiency etc. If students require long-term training, it is our experience that classes should run at least once a week for a two-hour session.
 With this format it takes about 12 months to complete the Elementary program, provided participants put in another 2 hours per week for homework.
 At the elementary level students are able to carry out basic communication in every-day situations.

 We also specialise in teaching on a one-on-one basis to maximise results for the specific needs of the students.
 We are happy to provide a more detailed course-outline, once we know the aims and expectations of the company.
 The approach, the text and the materials used in a short course are quite different to those used in a long-term course.

 Early morning sessions (e.g. 7.30-9.30am) have proven most successful as participants are usually still fresh and not as pre-occupied.
 The class size should never exceed 12 students.
 Our current hourly rate for a group with minimum 5 students is $185, plus GST, for classes not held at our Centre.
-Private tuition costs $88 per hour at our Centre, $98 if the teacher comes to your office.
-We charge $10 extra per person up to 4 students.
+We charge a travel expense for classes which are outside of a radius of 10km from our Centre in East Melbourne.

 We are certain that our Centre has the skills, expertise and experience to provide you with quality training.
 If you have any further queries, do not hesitate to contact us on 9417 2265 or [email protected] for further clarification.
 We look forward to hearing from you.